Guffy1412/Guffy1412/README.md

 Linkdr - A working prototype that turns a recruiter’s plain-English hiring request into a ranked shortlist, using constraint-aware filtering and semantic search.

 Currently my passion projects are
 - Creating a Discord Bot
+- Complete a E-Commerce
+- Polish up the Learning Management System we made.
 - Building my resume on github.io
 - Build a front end for my portfolio